sourcehut-mirrors/chawan/README.md

 * Almost full compliance with the WHATWG standard.
 (Except for the few missing features listed in the following section.)
-* Supports all encodings specified in the WHATWG encoding standard.
 * Includes a minimal DOM implementation.
+* No mandatory dependencies other than the Nim standard library.
+* Optional character encoding support (see minidom_enc).

 ## To-do